Masonkta/PokeMatch/README (Ctrl+Shift+V to preview).md

 2. **Explore and Swipe on Pokémon**:
     - Use the **Like** and **Dislike** buttons to navigate through Pokémon profiles.
     - Your liked and disliked Pokémon will be saved in the Neo4j database for personalized recommendations.
+    - When you successfully match with a Pokémon, an animation will appear